Employee sued for damages for embezzlement by employer

-LPA, the plaintiff was the owner and a licensee of a hotel, who employed SC as a bar attendant.
-LPA filed a statement of claim that SC embezzled money from their place of work.
-SC filed a Defence where he denied a thrust of allegations made against him by LPA and claimed the employment was on a ‘cash in hand’ basis.
-During this time, several other persons were also employed on the same basis.
+LPA, the plaintiff was the owner and a licensee of a hotel.
+He employed SC as a bar attendant.
+LPA filed a statement of claim that SC embezzled money from his place of work.
+SC filed a Defence where he denied a thrust of allegations made against him by LPA.
+He claimed the employment was on a ‘cash in hand’ basis.
+During this time, several other persons were also in employment on the same basis.

 O’Brien Criminal and Civil Solicitors successfully acted for SC.
 As instructed, we offered to settle the proceedings with LPA on the following basis: judgement for SC, and each party to bear their own costs.

 Subsequently, the Plaintiff agreed to settle and a Notice of Discontinuance was executed by both parties.

 If you are facing the consequences of a financial crime, contact us.
 We can help in any criminal or civil circumstances.